agama-project/agama/doc/locale_api.md

 ### Detailed Design: Prioritize

-But other cases may not be as simple, so here's a generic design:
+But other cases may not be as simple, so here's a generic design (NOT YET USED):

 All settings are wrapped in a `Priority<T>` generic type (an Enum in Rust), meaning, what is the source and importance of the setting: